qrzn23/min/wip/magick/content.md

 #### IV

 It should also be remarked that every grade bas its peculiar magical formula.
-Thus, the formula of Abrahadabra concerns us, as men, principally because each of us represents the pentagram or microcosm ; and our equilibration must therefore be with the hexa- gram or macrocosm.
+Thus, the formula of Abrahadabra concerns us, as men, principally because each of us represents the pentagram or microcosm; and our equilibration must therefore be with the hexa- gram or macrocosm.
 In other words, 5 0 = 6° is the formula of the Solar operation^[The Holy Qabalah (see Liber D in Equinox I, VIII, Supplement, and Liber 777) affords the means of analysis and application required.
 See also Equinox I, V, “The Temple of Solomon The King”.] but then 6°=5° is the formula of the Martial operation, and this reversai of the figures implies a very different Work.
 In the former instance the problem was to dissolve the microcosm in the macrocosm 5 but this other problem is to separate a particular force from the macrocosm, just as a savage might hew out a flint axe from the deposits in a chalk cliff.
 Similarly, an operation of Jupiter will be of the nature of the equilibration of him with Venus.
 Its graphie formula will be 7°=4°, and there will be a Word in which the character of this operation is described, just as Abrahadabra describes the Operation of the Great Work.

 It may be stated without unfairness, as a rough general principle, that the farther from original equality are the two sides of the equation, the more difficult is the operation to perform.